-The new, Integrated ASC Model (Figure 1) incorporates the I/E, REM, and BFLPE models, which are based on the theoretical and empirical work of Marsh and colleagues (e.g., Marsh, 2007; Marsh & Craven, 2006; Marsh, Seaton et al., 2008; Möller & Marsh, 2013).
-Thus, its overarching aim is to systematically explain the relations between ASC and academic achievement across domains (dimensional comparisons within the I/E model; i.e., my accomplishments in one domain relative to accomplishments in other domains), time (development within the REM model; i.e., my current accomplishments relative to past accomplishments), and school level (social comparisons within the BFLPE model; my accomplishments relative to those of my peer group).
+The new integrated ASC model (see Figure 1) incorporates the I/E, REM, and BFLPE models, which are based on the theoretical and empirical work of Marsh and colleagues (e.g., Marsh, 2007; Marsh & Craven, 2006; Marsh, Seaton, et al., 2008; Möller & Marsh, 2013).
+Thus, its overarching aim is to systematically ex- plain the relations between ASC and academic achievement across domains (dimensional comparisons within the I/E model; i.e., "My accomplishments in one domain relative to accomplishments in other domains"), time (development within the REM model; i.e., "My current accomplishments relative to past accomplishments"), and school peer group (social comparisons within the BFLPE model; i.e., "My accomplishments relative to those of my peer group").

 In summary, there are important advantages in bringing these three theoretical models within the unified framework proposed here.
 The complementarity of these different theoretical perspectives allows us to achieve a broader understanding of the formation of ASC.
-In addition, as we enlarge upon in ensuing discussion, integrating the three into a single unified framework results in new theoretical predictions arising from the intersections of the different models.
+In addition, integrating the three into a single unified framework results in new theoretical predictions arising from the intersections of the different models (see subsequent discussion).
 Methodologically, it is also important to emphasize that with appropriate data, all three models can be tested within a single statistical model.
-We demonstrate how parameter estimates based on one unified statistical model provide tests of each of the three ASC models, from a developmental perspective: this reinforces their complementarity.
+We demonstrate how parameter estimates based on one unified statistical model provide tests of each of the three ASC models from a developmental perspective: This reinforces their complementarity.